Our Lady of Charity: National symbol of Cuba

-The Yoruba goddess Oshun sometimes syncretised to the Virgin Mary by African believers of the Yoruba religion.
+The fertility goddess Oshun sometimes syncretised to the Virgin Mary by African animists of the Yoruba pagan religion.

 The Virgin is one of the island's most treasured figures, representing hope and salvation in the face of misfortune.
 Over time, La Cachita "has become a quintessential symbol of Cuban identity".
 She unites both those at home and abroad, across lines of race and class.
 Wherever Cuban immigrants settled, they brought with them their devotion to la Caridad.
 Emilio Cueto points out the Christian themes suggested by La Cachita:

 "She came to Cuba bearing the greatest of gifts—her own child—and appeared not to a priest or bishop, but to common men.
 She spoke not just to the aboriginal people, but also to the Spaniards, Creoles, and African slaves."

 For Cubans who follow Yoruban religious practices, La Vírgen de la Caridad is syncretized with the orisha Ochún.

 The romantic Cuban film “La Virgen de la Caridad” was released on 31 December 1930.

 Pope John Paul II

-On his Apostolic Visit to Cuba in 24 January 1998, Pope John Paul II declared the following:
+On his Apostolic Visit to Cuba on 24 January 1998, Pope John Paul II declared the following:

 As we remember these aspects of the mission of the Church, let us give thanks to God, who has called us to be part of it.
 In it, the Virgin Mary occupies a singular place.
 An expression of this is the Coronation of the venerated image of the Virgin of Charity of El Cobre.
 Cuban history is dotted with marvelous expressions of love for her Patroness, at whose feet the figures of the humble natives, two Indians and a dark-haired man, symbolize the rich plurality of this people.
 El Cobre, where her Sanctuary is located, was the first place in Cuba where freedom for slaves was won.

 Pope Francis

-On his Apostolic Visit to Cuba in 22 September 2015, Pope Francis declared the following:
+On his Apostolic Visit to Cuba on 22 September 2015, Pope Francis declared the following:

 The Blessed Virgin Mary has accompanied the history of the Cuban people, sustaining the hope which preserves people's dignity in the most difficult situations and championing the promotion of all that gives dignity to the human person.
 The growing devotion to the Virgin is a visible testimony of her presence in the soul of the Cuban people ….
 I will have occasion to go to El Cobre, as a son and pilgrim.